Distilled Thompson Sampling: Practical and Efficient Thompson Sampling via Imitation Learning: Related work

-When exact inference is not possible, approximate inference methods can be used for posterior sampling.
-See~\citet{RussoVaKaOsWe18} for a discussion of elementary approximation methods in relation to TS (e.g. Laplace approximation for unimodal distributions).
-Bootstrapping~\citep{eckles2014bts, OsbandBlPrVa16, lu2017ensemble} is a simple procedure that fits multiple models to resampled versions of the dataset to approximate samples from the posterior distribution; the computational burden of maintaining multiple models can be prohibitive.
+When exact posterior inference is not possible, approximate inference methods can be used for posterior sampling.
+We refer the reader to Chapter 5 of~\citet{RussoVaKaOsWe18}'s recent tutorial for a discussion of approximation methods in relation to Thompson sampling.
+Bootstrapping~\citep{eckles2014bts, OsbandBlPrVa16, lu2017ensemble} is a simple heuristic procedure that maintains multiple models to approximate samples from the posterior distribution, although maintaining multiple models is often computationally expensive.
 MCMC-based methods for approximate inference, and Hamilton Monte Carlo (HMC)~\citep{neal2011hmc} in particular, are largely regarded as the ``gold standard'' for approximate Bayesian inference.
 HMC, and other MCMC-like approaches (e.g., \citet{pmlr-v32-cheni14,welling2011sgld}) generate an arbitrary number of posterior samples for all parameters.
 While such algorithms permit rapid evaluation of posterior samples (since the parameters are already sampled), they require substantial memory to store multiple samples of the parameters.
 Recent methods have also considered decomposing the covariance or precision matrix into a diagonal and low-rank component \citep{zhang2018noisy,maddox2019swag}.
 While this reduces computational complexity and memory costs relative to using the full covariance, sampling still incurs a time complexity of $O((n+1)\rho)$ where $\rho$ is the rank of the covariance (or precision matrix) and $\rho$ copies of the weights must be stored.

-By pre-computing and distilling TS, our imitation learning framework allows the use of the most appropriate inferential procedure for the task at hand, rather than what is feasible to run in an online setting.
-In particular, the separation of online decision-making and offline computation allows the use of state-of-the-art methods from the active research on deep Bayesian methods.
+By pre-computing and distilling Thompson sampling, our imitation learning framework allows the use of the most appropriate inferential procedure for the task at hand, rather than what is feasible to run in an online setting.
+In particular, the separation of online decision-making and offline computation allows the use of state-of-the-art Bayesian methods, such as those utilizing deep neural networks~\citep{WangYe20}.
+While we restrict discussion to Thompson sampling in this work, the basic idea of offline imitation learning can be used to learn a explicit policy representation of any complicated policy and allow operationalization at scale.